Daniel Piper

 Educational Programs

-Through live talks, short courses, fieldwork stories, recordings, and visual materials, Music in Motion explores the musical traditions, instruments, histories, and cultural lives of communities across Latin America and the Caribbean, the United States, Africa, the Middle East, and beyond.
+Through live talks, short courses, fieldwork stories, recordings, and visual materials, Daniel's educational programs explore the musical traditions, instruments, histories, and cultural lives of communities across Latin America and the Caribbean, the United States, Africa, the Middle East, and beyond.
 Together, these programs examine how music reflects and shapes human experience, cultural identity, spirituality, migration, and social change.

 About Daniel